Largest Coworking Companies

-This is the last installment of our ‘Can Coworking Spaces Be Profitable?’ blog post series, where we discuss topics like how to find industry statistics, determine cost drivers, conduct competitor analysis and more.
-Scroll down for past installments -- we have seven in total!
+This is the last installment of our Can Coworking Spaces Be Profitable? blog post series, where we discuss topics like how to find industry statistics, determine cost drivers, conduct competitor analysis and more.
+Scroll down to read past installments.

-Research what technological advances are currently taking place that make coworking more practical or expand your options.
-Do the same with lifestyle changes.
-In terms of lifestyle changes, see what hours people prefer to work and what type of flexibility they are looking for.
-You might be able to edge into the coworking business by offering a space with flexible hours instead of the typical 9-to-5 routine.
+To discover opportunities within the realm of coworking, start by going back to your previous research on your client base.
+Look into technological advances that can make coworking more practical or help to expand your offerings.
+In terms of lifestyle, try to determine which hours people prefer to work and what type of flexibility they are looking for.
+For example, you might be able to edge into the coworking business by offering a space with flexible hours instead of the typical 9-to-5 routine.